apostrophecms/apostrophe-documentation/docs/getting-started/README.md

 [The Core Concepts tutorials](/core-concepts) go through each piece of Apostrophe that you need to understand to build a webite.
 They will help you get more comfortable with Apostrophe and node.js.

-## Advanced Development
+## Advanced Topics

-[Advanced Development](/advanced-developments) dives deepers into the features of Apostrophe and the concepts behind it to provide the knowledge and tools you need to build dynamic, responsive sites.
+[Advanced Topics](/advanced-topics) dives deepers into the features of Apostrophe and the concepts behind it to provide the knowledge and tools you need to build dynamic, responsive sites.

 ## DevOps